 While fathead cinnamon rolls are delicious, they are not dairy-free!
 Here I am sharing with you a keto paleo cinnamon rolls recipe made with only wholesome ingredients and no dairy.

-Let see the ingredients you need to make these keto paleo cinnamon rolls :
+Let’s see the ingredients you need to make these keto paleo cinnamon rolls :

-Vanilla extract or essence
+- Vanilla extract or essence

-Apple cider vinegar & baking powder – for an extra raise and fluffy texture
+- Apple cider vinegar & baking powder – for an extra raise and fluffy texture.

-Sugar free crystal sweetener of choice like erythritol, monk fruit or allulose.
+- Sugar-free crystal sweetener of choice like erythritol, monk fruit, or allulose.
 The dough recipe will work without sweetener if you prefer the dough unsweetened.

-Cinnamon – for the sugar-free cinnamon filling
+- Cinnamon – for the sugar-free cinnamon filling.

 How to roll keto dough ?

-Finally, add the sugar-free cinnamon filling and roll tightly the dough using the bottom parchment paper sheet as a guide.
+Finally, add the sugar-free cinnamon filling and roll the dough tightly using the bottom parchment paper sheet as a guide.
 I highly recommend you watch my recipe video below to guide you through this.

 Yeast cinnamon rolls recipe

-Great news, you can proof yeast with sugar like maple syrup!
-If you respect the ratio provided in the recipe, the yeast will consume all the sugar to activate resulting in no sugar left in the recipe.
+Great news, you can proof the yeast with sugar like maple syrup!
+If you respect the ratio provided in the recipe, the yeast will consume all the sugar to activate itself, resulting in no sugar left in the recipe.